vibhoragarwal/techvibhor/_posts/aws_athena.md

 ## Partitioning strategy

-Columnar data partitions are more efficient when querying, but if that is applicable depends on the data itself.
+Columnar data partitions are more efficient when querying, but if that is applicable, depends on the data itself.
-Parquet data format storage was *not explored* in this solution, and generally be considered when designing Athena based solutions
+Parquet data format storage was *not explored* in this solution, and generally should also be considered when designing Athena based solutions.

-Here we used tabular data strategy.
+Here used tabular data strategy.
-In above case, we always receive user input, defined by **attr1_num, attr2_num, attr3_num and attr4_num/ attr5_num (optional)**.
+In above case, application always receive user input, defined by **attr1_num, attr2_num, attr3_num and attr4_num/ attr5_num (optional)**.
-This means, that we could partition our data, to have first mandatory elements and then optional (last partitions).
+This means that data can be partitioned to have first mandatory elements and then optional (last partition).

 A good strategy to partition data can be then: